th2-net/th2-docs/src/plugins/gridsome/plugin/th2-check-content/README.md

 # Check content plugin

-Plugin checks content for forbidden words or collocations and drops build process if some exists.
+The plugin checks the content for forbidden words or collocations and terminates the build process, if any are found.

 ## Requirements

-Environment variables with words or collocations should be listed through ",".
+Environment variables with forbidden words or collocations should be provided as a comma-separated list:

 ```
 FORBIDDEN=badword1, badword2